Artist’s block, we all suffer from it from time to time. This old “Far Side” cartoon by Gary Larson has always been a favorite of mine.

 - I am lucky because I paint both landscape and still life paintings.
 When I get stuck or bored, I usually grab my outdoor plein air painting gear and I head outside for a few hours of painting.
 This clears the mental cobwebs and I always find something new!

-I hope this Monday’s Motivation made you smile and helped you! ~Lori 🙂
+I hope this post made you smile and ins you! ~Lori 🙂

 You might like to read these helpful posts!